 When using hospitals in Vietnam, expats should check with both the hospital and their insurance provider that they are covered.

 Expats should ensure that the health insurance that they purchase covers them for treatment outside Vietnam, because many expats, as well as the wealthier Vietnamese people, prefer to travel to Bangkok or Singapore for specialist treatment and medical emergencies.

 Medicines and pharmacies in Vietnam

 Pharmacies in Vietnam are well stocked and easy to find, especially in big cities such as Hanoi and Ho Chi Minh City.
-Pharmacies can be found on any major shopping street or mall.
+They're usually located on any major shopping street or in malls.

-Expats should, however, be aware that many of the drugs sold in Vietnamese pharmacies are likely to be counterfeit or have expired; therefore, always make sure to check the date on the packaging before making a purchase.
-In addition, expats who want to be extra careful can either take the necessary medicines from their home country, or visit a pharmacy in one of the private hospitals or clinics.
+Buying medicine over the counter without a prescription is straightforward, but expats should be aware that many of the drugs sold in Vietnamese pharmacies are likely to be counterfeit or have expired.
+Always check the date on the packaging before making a purchase.
+In addition, expats who want to be extra careful can either take the necessary medicines from their home country or visit a pharmacy in one of the private hospitals or clinics.